Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

 My research focuses on Bayesian learning, spatiotemporal modeling, traffic flow theory, and multi-agent interaction modeling within intelligent transportation systems, with an emphasis on bridging the gap between theoretical modeling and practical traffic simulation through advanced statistical techniques.
-I am particularly interested in understanding the mechanisms of dynamic interactions in microscopic human driving behaviors and how these interactions shape macroscopic traffic flow dynamics.
+My motivation lies in advancing the understanding of human driving behaviors to improve microscopic traffic simulations, ultimately contributing to safer and more efficient transportation systems.

 👋 Please feel free to contact me to schedule a quick discussion if you are interested in collaborating with me.